lindadqd/java-docker-day-2/README.md

 The API should serve user data for ?????.

-The data for students should include:
+The data for ???? should include:

 * Unique ID
 * ????